Top 10 Ways to Market Your Android App

 Press kits are not difficult to create.
 Simply write a biography of your app or brand that highlights who you are, what you do, why you do it, and what you have achieved so far – how many users you have, what awards you have won, past press coverage, and so on.

 Once you have a sparkling biography, bundle it up with screenshots and a video of your app and put everything in one place.
-Place a link to your press kit from your landing page so that interested journalists can easily access the info needed to write a story about your app.
+Then, place a link to your press kit from your home page so that interested journalists can easily access the info needed to write a story about your app.

 6. Get featured / reviewed